-If you’ve checked out the new label design (pretty cute, right?) you may have noticed something new and different about it.
-While our essential oil blends always contain the ingredients on the bottle, our Evoke fragrances do not.
+If you’ve checked out the labels on our candles and bath bombs, you may have noticed something new and different about it.
+While our essential oil blends always contain the ingredients on the bottle, some other products do not.
 They say only “natural fragrance.”
 So what’s up with that?

 What is a natural fragrance?

 If you start taking a look at perfumes, body sprays, colognes, even some cleaning products, you’ll notice ingredients are often coined as “fragrance” or “perfume.”
 This term can really encompass a whole cocktail of ingredients, ranging from synthetic ones to natural ones.
 But with the term “natural fragrance” you can be sure that our fragrances contain only ingredients that are physically obtained from plants using distillation, expression, and extraction.
 There is absolutely nothing synthetic about them.

 The International Fragrance Association (IFRA) only allows fragrances marked as “natural” when they align with the International Organization for Standardization’s ISO 9235.
 Generally, ISO 9235 does not allow synthetically reconstituted essential oils, synthetic nature-identical ingredients, and intentionally chemically modified natural raw materials to be described as “natural.”

 Why not just label it the same as our essential oil blends?

 Each of our essential oil blends is made entirely from essential oils, absolutes, oleoresins, or extracts.
 Our new natural fragrances, however, are made up of isolates.
 Isolates are natural occurring single chemicals that have been “isolated” from their natural sources.
 This might sound a bit confusing, but it’s pretty easy to break down.